Waterworld video games: PC

+Cancelled games

 Saturn

 The cancelled Sega Saturn version of the game was to feature a 3D virtual ocean with a dynamic surface.
 It began development in late 1994.

 Jaguar

 The cancelled Atari Jaguar version was announced in early 1995 and planned to be released in the same year.

 3DO

 The 3DO version was announced in 1995 and planned to be published by Interplay.